 Howard Spencer, senior staff AFES Australia

 The team produces resources such as ready-to-deliver modules on important governance issues and evaluation tools to stimulate the growth of a board’s effectiveness.
-In addition they provide direct assistance to the national Boards through the follow-up visits.
+In addition, they provide direct assistance to national boards through follow-up visits.

 Aims and activities

-The aim of the Governance Development Program is to ensure each national movement can be a wisely-governed, well-structured, and God-honouring ministry.
-We want to build a strong culture of good governance for each national movement, governance that is relational, Bible-centered, expertise-based, strategy-focused and equips for impactful ministry.
+The aim of the Governance Development Program is to ensure each national movement can be a wisely-governed, well-structured, God-honouring ministry.
+We want to build a strong culture of good governance for each national movement; governance that is relationship-driven, Bible-centred, expertise-based, strategy-focused and equipping for impactful ministry.

 Many newly formed boards and newly appointed board members have a great enthusiasm for supporting student work, but little experience or knowledge in governance.
 This ministry provides training sessions and materials to national movement boards and board members all over the world, teaching appropriate procedures, decision-making processes, distribution of power, record-keeping and fair leadership.

-Training weekends often include times of prayer and Bible study, as well as training on such topics as commitment to good governance, practical functioning of the board, clarity of roles and relationships.
-In addition there is time to discuss the application of governance principles in different legal and cultural contexts.
+Training weekends often include times of prayer and Bible study, as well as training on such topics as commitment to good governance, practical functioning of the board and clarity of roles and relationships.
+In addition, there is time to discuss the application of governance principles in different legal and cultural contexts.

 ‘The commitment of IFES to developing good governance has been exemplary.
 This has been a thoughtfully designed programme which brings well-researched governance principles and practices together within a biblical framework.’